airbus-cert/skyblue.team/content/posts/flareon9.md

 - `t8.exe`
 - `traffic.pcapng`

-When we first opened the pcap file, we instantly understood that `t8.exe` was sending a base64 key to `flare-on.com`, and received a base64 encrypted message in return.
+When we first opened the PCAP file, we instantly understood that `t8.exe` was sending an UTF16-encoded base64 key to `flare-on.com`, and received a base64 message in return.

 ![](/images/flareon9/5/1.png)